CSE-23-discord/Class-bot/README.md

 # class-bot
-Discord bot to keep track of online classes
+Discord bot to keep track of your online classes/meetings.